cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Role-Based Access Control (az-100-01).md

     - Location: accept the default value

-1. Note that the intiation of the deployment fails.
+1. Note that the initiation of the deployment fails.
 Navigate to the **Errors** blade and note that the deployment of the resource is not allowed by the policy **Allowed virtual machine SKUs**.

 #### Task 3: Perform an automated deployment of a policy compliant Azure VM as a delegated admin